 - Place the item in an acid- and lignin-free folder and a reinforced-corner box.
-Here are some online suppliers where you can get these storage materials.

 - Obtain an estimate from a photo conservation expert for stabilizing the picture.
 You can find a conservator in your area on the American Institute for Conservation of Historic and Artistic Works website.

 Let’s look at one example: In 2005, Lois O’Malley visited an elderly cousin in South Carolina to talk about family history.
 On the visit, she discovered he owned a large photo.
 The thin paper was worn away in places, and there’s evidence of mold and insect damage.

 As soon as she saw its condition, she took photos of it to make sure she had a copy.
 Lois did the right thing.
 Her camera documented the exact day she took the image.
 (And it’s a good thing that Lois photographed the picture—When she went back to visit her cousin a few years later, he couldn’t find it.)